joshukraine/ofreport.com/content/articles/2024-06-13-a-miracle-for-mom.md

 when they got her checked into a room, and later the following morning, she received her first unit of blood.

 “We need to get her to 7,” they told us.
-“It will take two or maybe three units.
-If we can get to 7, then she can go home.”
+“It will take two or maybe three units, but if we can get to 7, then she can go home.”
 I was on shift as the first unit finished, and a short time later, they started the second.
 We waited.

 It was early afternoon when the final drops of the second unit of blood flowed